wko27/blog/_posts/2017-08-19-Engineering-Management.md

 When these responsibilities are split, it's clear that if the tech lead's proposal was not taken, then there were other non-technical factors at play.
 When all of these responsibilities fall on one person, it's a higher burden to explain why a particular decision was made.
 When the decision maker can not be transparent about why a decision is made, it's very easy for him/her to lose the trust of the team.

 I've seen managers that are able to obtain/retain that trust but it's very difficult for every manager in a growing company to hold it.
-Lack of trust in a manager quickly leads to all sorts of unhealthy culture issues.
+Lack of trust in a manager quickly leads to all sorts of unhealthy culture issues; e.g. people avoiding confrontation (leading to bad technical decisions).

 I believe that "trust" is the most correct measure of a manager's effectiveness.
 A manager that does not have the trust of his/her superiors is unable to make decisions that are objectively better for the team.
 A manager that does not have the trust of the team can not effectively execute on those decisions.